stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

     Inside this folder we can define multiple applications per tenant.

-1. We need to create a **argocd-apps** folder inside this **gabbar** folder.
-This folder will deploy the applications defined inside its siblings folders (in gabbar folder).
+1. We need to create a `argocd-apps` folder inside this `gabbar` folder.
+This folder will deploy the applications defined inside its siblings folders (in `gabbar` folder).

       ```bash
       ├── gabbar
           └── argocd-apps
       ```

-1. Lets add an application for tenant gabbar, Lets call this application **stakater-nordmart-review**.
-Create a folder named stakater-nordmart-review in gabbar folder.
+1. Lets add an application for tenant `gabbar`, Lets call this application `stakater-nordmart-review`.
+Create a folder named `stakater-nordmart-review` in `gabbar` folder.

       ```bash
       ├── gabbar